Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it provides aggregated DQ status across a scope, listing test cases bucketed by status, top failures, pass rate, and timestamp.
-Distinguishes from siblings like list-test-cases and list-test-case-results by replacing their recursive walk.
+The description explicitly states it provides aggregated DQ status across a scope, lists test cases bucketed by status, surfaces top failing cases, and reports pass rate and timestamp.
+It clearly distinguishes from sibling tools by stating it replaces the recursive walk of list-test-cases and list-test-case-results.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.